ethyca/fides-terraform/fides-aws-ecs/README.md

 ### Prerequisites

-Before calling this module, you should have a Virtual Private Cloud (VPC) with two subnets in separate availability zones.
+Before calling this module, you should have a Virtual Private Cloud (VPC) with two subnets in separate availability zones and a hosted zone in Route 53.

 ### How to call this module